-Aside from being smart about interacting with dogs you think you know, avoid long interactions with dogs that aren’t completely familiar to you and be careful about approaching them.
-Be mindful of your surroundings, the dog’s behavior and anything that might make the dog feel threatened, challenged or cornered.
-Be aware that signs like a yellow ribbon or orange bandanna may indicate a dog that should not be approached..
+Aside from being smart about interacting with dogs you think you know, you also should avoid long interactions with dogs that aren’t completely familiar to you and be careful about approaching them.
+Be mindful of your surroundings, the dog’s behavior, and anything that might make the dog feel threatened, challenged or cornered.
+Be aware that signs like a yellow ribbon or orange bandana may indicate a dog that should not be approached.
 Even if you think a dog will tolerate something -- like petting, for example -- don’t do it without asking the owner for permission first.
-For example, the dog might appear normal but have a painful health condition that could cause the dog to fear being touched or cause it to bite if touched in certain areas.
+For example, a dog might appear normal but have a painful health condition that could cause the dog to fear being touched or cause it to bite if touched in certain areas.

 The more uncomfortable you make a dog, the closer you get to the risk zone.
-The easiest way to avoid this “risk zone” is not to startle or bother the dog.
-When meeting a dog offer the back of your hand and see wither it is comfortable approaching and sniffing.
-Interactions initiated by the dog may be are safer because the dog is coming to you and wants to interact, but these situations are not completely free of risk depending on the mood and intent of the dog, so be guided by the owner who knows their dogs the best.
+The easiest way to avoid this is not to startle or bother the dog.
+When meeting a dog, offer the back of your hand and see wither it is comfortable approaching and sniffing.
+Interactions initiated by the dog are safer because the dog is coming to you and wants to interact, but these situations are not completely free of risk depending on the mood and intent of the dog; so be guided by the owner, who knows the dog best.
 Take an ambivalent response by the owner as a “no” as some owners may be reluctant to admit their dog can be aggressive.
 Always make sure to ask if it’s all right for you to play with the dog.
 And even if the dog initiates the contact, avoid doing things that may trigger predatory instincts or aggression, such as prolonged eye contact, quick or jerky movements, and high-pitched or loud sounds.
 Remain mindful and disengage if the dog or owner seems to become uncomfortable with the situation.

 Sometimes in a park or on the street, you could be confronted with a dog that’s off-leash.
 Move away calmly and slowly if you encounter a dog that is not on a leash.
 If the dog is displaying aggressive behaviors, contact authorities immediately and report the dog’s location and appearance.
 Avoid engaging with the dog, and caution others (particularly children) to remain calm and avoid engaging with the dog.